 2015: Malcom Brown, DL, Texas

-2016: (No pick – Taken away because the NFL failed their science exam)
+2016: (No pick – Taken away because of the Ideal Gas Law)

 2017: (No pick – traded to New Orleans for Brandin Cooks)

-Successful Picks: 12 (Seymour, Graham, Warren, Wilfork, Watson, Mankins, Mayo, McCourty, Solder, Jones, Hightower, Brown)
+Successful Picks: 14 (Seymour, Graham, Warren, Wilfork, Watson, Mankins, Mayo, McCourty, Solder, Jones, Hightower, Brown, Wynn, Michel)

 Most Successful Pick: Seymour

 New England does well with their earliest shots, as every first-round pick has started in Foxboro (even Easley had three starts).
-For the first round, I’m going against what I said above about rating the quality of player contributions by marking Maroney and Meriweather as non-successes.
-You can’t call them outright failures: Maroney started as a rookie and rushed for 1,580 yards in his first two years in the league.
-Meriweather had 12 interceptions in four seasons with New England and stuck around for five more years in the NFL.
-Neither one’s a bust; they just failed to live up to the lofty status of Patriots first-rounders.
+Here in the first round, I’m going against what I said before about rating the quality of player contributions by marking Maroney and Meriweather as non-successes.
+They don’t qualify as total busts, as Maroney started in Foxboro and rushed for 1,580 yards in his first two years, while Meriweather had 12 interceptions in four seasons with New England before hanging around the NFL for five more years.
+If they’d been second-rounders, they’d rate better; both just failed to live up to the lofty status set by most Patriots first-rounders.